-- The EC402PSU Power Supply Unit a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC448 Control Panel a remotely located user control panel used to turn circuits on and off and to display battery and other system information - The PX300 Intelligent 300W Battery charger - The C44+ Road Light Fuse Box This unit is located in the front bed box and houses the fuses for the road lighting circuits and supplies from the tow vehicle, and also has connectors for the optional alarm system and Automatic Trailer Control (ATC) unit.
+- The EC402PSU Power Supply Unit a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC448 Control Panel a remotely located user control panel used to turn circuits on and off and to display battery and other system information - The PX300 Intelligent 300W Battery charger (when fitted) - The PX310 Intelligent 300W Battery charger (When fitted) - The C44+ Road Light Fuse Box This unit is located in the front bed box and houses the fuses for the road lighting circuits and supplies from the tow vehicle, and also has connectors for the optional alarm system and Automatic Trailer Control (ATC) unit.